haiwen/seafile-admin-docs/manual/config/seafevents-conf.md

 ## If you need to modify the file list format, you can add 'suffix = md, txt, ...' configuration items to achieve.

+# From Seafile 13.0 Redis also support using in CE, and is the default cached server
+[REDIS]
+## redis use the 0 database and "repo_update" channel
+server = 192.168.1.1
+port = 6379
+password = q!1w@#123

 ```